 In distill

 articles, you can set images and tables that span a width larger than the text column.
 It looks nicer e.g. for images that are very wide.
 There are a couple of examples in the Gapminder project.
-You can see how this is done in the Rmd, here and here, just in case you want to use this feature.
+See the documentation for further details.

 Note also the preview=TRUE

 One of most important best practices is to limit the width of your code.
 If you write code lines that are very long, they are harder to read.
-And especially in this case, these long lines will jump the width of the post and will be lost in the margin, outside of the visible area.
+And especially in this case, these long lines will go off the page, and will be lost in the margin, outside of the visible area.
 So in general it is a good idea to break your lines of code at a maximum width.
 The common practice is to use a maximum width of 80 characters.
 There is an option in RStudio to show a visual guide in the editor for this limit.
 You can activate this in Tools > Global Options > Code > Display > Show margin

 .
 There is also a package called styler